Updated on March 9, 2021.

-Patient engagement — involving your patients in their healthcare through education, information, and shared decision making — has a lot of potential for improving your outcome indicators and reducing costs.
+Patient engagement — involving your patients in their healthcare journey through ongoing education, information, and shared decision making — has a lot of potential for improving your outcome indicators and reducing costs.
 As a healthcare provider, you have a number of opportunities to achieve these positive results with your patients before, during, and after the appointment.
-Utilizing tools for patient engagement, like chronic care management platforms and patient portal adoption, are the most common tools to help providers optimize patient engagement.
-With these technologies, healthcare providers have the tools to achieve the following goals: educate patients, manage prescription medications, communicate between office visits, and engage in shared decision-making.
+Utilizing tools for patient engagement, like patient-specific patient education software and patient portal platforms, can lead to provider optimization.
+With these healthcare patient engagement solutions, healthcare providers have the tools to achieve the following goals: educate patients, manage prescription medications, communicate between office visits, send health risk assessments, and engage in shared decision-making.

 Engaged patients need to understand their medical conditions before they can take charge of their health.
-For instance, a patient with diabetes can make better, more informed decisions about her diet if she understands how blood sugar works.
-This generates better compliance than giving a patient a list of favorite foods she can’t eat with no explanation.
-Providing well-designed print and web patient handouts, written in plain language, and making sure that they reach patients — as well as involving nurses in education efforts — can make all the difference in whether patients stick to their treatment plans.
-Patient portal adoption, which includes education and careplans in the portal, facilitates successful adherence to a medical plan.
+For instance, a patient with diabetes can make better, more informed decisions about their diet if they understand how blood sugar works through diabetic patient education.
+This generates better compliance than giving a patient a list of foods they can’t eat with no explanation.
+It’s vital that healthcare organizations provide patients with well-designed print and web patient education handouts.
+Successful patient education strategies must be easy to understand and easily accessible to all patients.
+In order to ensure that patients stick to their treatment plans, nurses should also be involved in education efforts.
+Patient education should also be slowly “drip-fed” to patients.
+Sending patients a short, one-page education topic once per week over a two-month period is more effective than sending patients a single document with the same amount of content.
+Patient portal adoption, which includes patient education and care planning in the portal, facilitates successful adherence to a medical plan.

-When patients forget to take medications, or when prescriptions aren’t adjusted as needed, they get high readmissions, adverse events, and costs.
-Technology, like chronic care management software, provides a range of possibilities in medication management: You can create text or mobile app reminders to fill prescriptions and take meds, engage patients in tracking side effects and changes in how they feel, and use a the platform to check in with patients about their medications between appointments.
-These tools allow you to increase compliance with regimens that are working well and act quickly to modify the ones that aren’t.
+When patients forget to take medications or when prescriptions aren’t adjusted as needed, it results in high readmissions, adverse events, and additional costs.
+Healthcare patient engagement solutions, like prescription refill request software, provide a range of possibilities in medication management.
+Healthcare providers can create text or mobile app reminders to fill prescriptions and take meds, engage patients in tracking side effects and changes in how they feel, and use the platform to check in with patients about their medications between appointments.
+These tools for patient engagement allow you to increase compliance with regimens that are working well and act quickly to modify the ones that aren’t.

 The majority of a patient’s time is spent outside of your office, but what happens during that time has a huge impact on outcomes.
 That’s why it’s especially important that patient engagement continues between appointments.
-Secure messaging through patient portal adoption is one of the best ways to send patient education emails and provides opportunities for patients to contact you with questions.
+Bidirectional patient messaging through patient portal adoption is one of the best ways to educate patients, build patient trust, and provide patients with opportunities to contact you with questions.